openTdataCH/netexRealisationGuideSwitzerland/examples/README.md

 # Examples
-This  folder contains the relevante examples for the realisation guide.
+This  folder contains the relevante examples for the realisation guide 2.0 based on NeTEX 2.0.

-## Call Based
+## Call Based (DEPRECIATED)
 The 1.x series of the Swiss profile were CALL based.

 ### Example train Spiez - Interlaken Ost
 <Description>